Can a Trustee Be a Beneficiary?

 Finally, instead of leaving your son a lump sum distribution of your estate, you decide that your son will receive annual payments from the trust until he has received his full portion of your estate.

-While a spendthrift provision and a stagged distribution can be useful tools, they’re not without drawbacks.
-If you opt to make annual distributions to a beneficiary, that means your trust will need to remain open for a number of years.
-It will likewise need to be managed by a trustee for an extended period of time.
+While a spendthrift provision and a staggered distribution can be useful tools, they’re not without drawbacks.
+If you opt to make annual distributions to a beneficiary, that means your trust will need to remain open and be managed by a trustee for an extended number of years.

-This type of prolonged trust administration creates additional work and potential stress for your chosen trustee who will need to manage the trust and deal with the financially irresponsible beneficiary for a number of years.
+This type of prolonged trust administration creates additional work and potential stress for your chosen trustee who will need to manage the trust and deal with the financially irresponsible beneficiary for a long time.
 Keep this factor in mind when choosing whether to use a spendthrift provision and when selecting your trustee.

 The Law Offices of Daniel A. Hunt is a California law firm specializing in Estate Planning; Trust Administration & Litigation; Probate; and Conservatorships.
 We've helped over 10,000 clients find peace of mind.
 We serve clients throughout the greater Sacramento region and the state of California.